pimpannt/jmeter/Readme.md

 **1.Exclude static file from test plan**

+- Ex. css/gif, libraly version
-- ex. css/gif, libraly version. but insert it by configuration file
+- Should insert it by configuration file

 **2.Use Transaction / Simple Controller**